aws-samples/reinvent2021-aim408-high-performance-cost-effective-model-deployment-amazon-sagemaker/README.md

 We can quickly observe a couple of things happening from 300 simultaneous artificial users hitting each endpoint:

-1. There are close to more invocations allowed on `ml.c5.2xlarge` instance, meaning a higher throughput;
+1. There are more invocations allowed on `ml.c5.2xlarge` instance, meaning a higher throughput;
 2. The model latency in the larger instance is lower than that of the smaller instance;
 3. All 51 models are loaded into memory in the larger instance while only a subset of models loaded in memory on the c5.xl instance as “hot” models for invocation.
 4. As a consequence, there is a constant loading and unloading of models in and out of the memory which takes close to 800ms on the smaller instance.
 There is also a whopping 3 seconds long model loading wait time, which indicates how much time in average an invocation has to wait MME to load a model for inference.
-5. CPU/RAM utilization are different too.
+5. The two instances have different CPU/RAM utilization profile too.
 The smaller instance constantly going beyond 100% CPU utilization, attributed to longer latency.
 And there is a much higher RAM utilization, preventing MME to load more models into memory.

 Comparing the performance and characteristic of the two endpoints, we can conclude that the `ml.c5.2xlarge` instance gives a better/stable throughput, and lower latency when there is max 300 simultaneous users calling the endpoint compared to using a `ml.c5.xlarge` instance.
 Using one single `ml.c5.2xlarge` instance allows us to serve all 51 models without constant loading/unloading, and maintain a desired single digit milisecond latency.
 We don’t need to host 51 endpoints/instances, hence a significant cost saving.